-For the synchronisation with Yutraffic Control it should be noted:
+For the synchronisation with Sitraffic Control it should be noted:

-For parallel detection points which reference detectors, the detector numbers must be applied to the (RP) number.

-If you have a mixed supply of serial and parallel reporting points, you need to supply (RP) numbers outside the detector number area for all reporting points without a reference to a detector.
+- For parallel detection points which reference detectors, the detector numbers must be applied to the (RP) number. - If you have a mixed supply of serial and parallel reporting points, you need to supply (RP) numbers outside the detector number area for all reporting points without a reference to a detector.

-7.4.5.
-Signal group references
+7.4.6.
+Pedestrian crossings